openlibhums/janeway/docs/source/dev/configuration.rst

   - Set to either 'domain' or 'path' dependind on whether the primary way to access sites is via individual domains for each or path based urls eg. journal.press.com or press.com/journal/.
 - DATABASES
   - You can set the database connection details for the install.
-- CAPTCHA_TYPE
-  - Can be one of three different variables: 'simple_math', 'recaptcha' or 'hcaptcha'.
+- CAPTCHA_TYPE: Can be one of three different variables: 'simple_math', 'recaptcha' or 'hcaptcha'.
-    - simple_math
-      - A very simple captcha using a basic mathematical question.
+  - simple_math - A very simple captcha using a basic mathematical question.
-    - recaptcha
-      - Uses Google's reCaptcha2.
+  - recaptcha - Uses Google's reCaptcha2.
 Has been shown to be less effective recently but v3 is not GDPR compliant.
 You should complete 'RECAPTCHA_PRIVATE_KEY' and 'RECAPTCHA_PUBLIC_KEY' otherwise you will get an error.
-    - hcaptcha
-      - Uses hcaptcha, a new addition to Janeway.
+  - hcaptcha - Uses hcaptcha, a new addition to Janeway.
 You should complete 'HCAPTCHA_SITEKEY' and 'HCAPTCHA_SECRET' otherwise you will get an error.
 - LOGGING
     - Provides the configuration for Python's logger.
 We recommend following the steps described in the `Django documentation <https://docs.djangoproject.com/en/1.11/topics/logging/>`_ for configuration.
     - By default, Janeway will log both to the console as well as to the file located at `logs/janeway.log` and rotates the file every 50MB.
 For production systems, you may want to change the location and/or rotation strategy as per the Django documentation